AppliedMathWiki/site/docs/index.md

 Users: Search for algorithms / models in search bar above.

-Contributors: Anyone can submit edits / additions via Github.[^2]
+Contributors: Submit edits / additions via Github.[^2]

 [^1]: This is based on Benkler's essay _Coase's Penguin, Or, Linux and 'The Nature of the Firm'_ about collaboratively producing online.